smithy-lang/smithy/docs/source/spec/mqtt.rst

 established by the clients and server.

-Smithy models explicitly define the PUBLISH and SUBSCRIBE MQTT control packets using the :ref:`mqttPublish-trait` and :ref:`mqttSubscribe-trait`.
+Smithy models explicitly define the PUBLISH and SUBSCRIBE MQTT control packets using the :ref:`smithy.mqtt#publish-trait` and :ref:`smithy.mqtt#subscribe-trait`.
 Clients publish and subscribe to MQTT topics using separate operations.
 The CONNECT, DISCONNECT, and other MQTT control packets SHOULD be handled as implementation details in Smithy clients that connect to a service that utilizes MQTT protocol bindings.

 .. _mqtt-topic-templates: